U of A student recognized as the American Heart Association Youth Advocate of the year

 LITTLE ROCK, Ark.
-(KNWA) — Abigail “Abby” Davis of Little Rock and a freshmen at the University of Arkansas received the national award for heart advocacy by the American Heart Association.
+(KFTA) — Abigail “Abby” Davis of Little Rock and a freshmen at the University of Arkansas received the national award for heart advocacy by the American Heart Association.

 The award was announced during the 2019 You’re the Cure Hero’s awards dinner in Washington D.C. last night.